Nive-ai/KABirds/README.md

 # Learning Birds - A Mobile based Application

-Android based mobile application for learning about birds, which includes the Brief description of Birds, their scientific name, colorful images of them, videos representing their locomotion, movements and the sound they make and finally a map showing where they can be seen for a list of Birds in Sri Lanka.
+This is an Android based mobile application for learning about birds, which includes the Brief description of Birds, their scientific name, colorful images of them, videos representing their locomotion, movements and the sound they make and finally a map showing where they can be seen for a list of Birds in Sri Lanka.